stanfordnlp/dspy/docs/api/retrieval_model_clients/DatabricksRM.md

 The following example code demonstrates how to set up a Databricks Mosaic AI [Direct Access Vector Search Index](https://docs.databricks.com/en/generative-ai/create-query-vector-search.html#create-a-vector-search-index) and use the `DatabricksRM` DSPy retriever module to query the index.
+The example requires the `databricks-vectorsearch` Python library to be installed.

 ```python
 from databricks.vector_search.client import VectorSearchClient